 The nature trail features six information boards dotted around the park starting with details and a map at the Visitors Centre.
 The trail then leads through the sensory garden to the pond, and highlights what visitors can see or hear of interest along the way.

 Our programme to commemorate and celebrate gives people the chance to commemorate a person or event, or celebrate a major milestone in life, through the planting of a tree at Daventry Country Park or Borough Hill.

 Fitness Equipment at the Park

 A fitness trail has been installed in Northern Field consisting of eight pieces of gym equipment.
 The cardiovascular equipment includes a rowing machine, leg press, cross-rider, air walker, skier, cycle, body twist and horse rider.

 The new equipment was installed in March and is available for anyone (subject to age and restrictions- see information board near equipment for further details) to use for free.
 Please come and have a try.

 BBQ in the Park

-We have designated areas in the park where BBQ's may be permitted - please consult with the duty ranger on the day for permission and preferred location.
-Further information can be found by clicking here.
+We have designated areas in the park where barbeques may be permitted - please consult with the duty ranger on the day for permission and preferred location.

 Please be advised that Daventry District Council does not permit metal detecting in any council owned public open space.